Pickles on FIRE: The 3D Shape Evolution of Simulated Milky Way-Mass Galaxies: Abstract

 \section{Abstract}

-JWST and HST observations have revealed numerous elongated, pickle-shaped galaxies at high to intermediate redshifts, with masses close to those expected for Milky Way progenitors.
-Here we use reduced-mass eigentensors to quantify the ellipsoidal shape evolution of thirteen Milky Way-mass galaxies simulated using FIRE-2 physics; all but one form disks at $z=0$.
+We use reduced-mass eigentensors to quantify the 3D ellipsoidal shape evolution of thirteen Milky Way-mass galaxies simulated using zoom simulations with FIRE-2 physics; all but one form disks at $z=0$.
 We find that all of our Milky Way progenitors go through phases when they are elongated.
-They often oscillate between spheroidal and elongated shapes in the early Universe over billion-year timescales.
-This is true whether we measure shapes weighted on stellar mass or luminosity, though the luminosity shapes show more extreme elongation and variance.
-In contrast, the stellar populations of our $z=0$ Milky Way analogs are never elongated and always symmetric about their minor axes.
-The youngest stars at $z=0$ reside in thin disks, intermediate-age stars reside in thick disks, and the oldest stars reside in flattened spheroids that are symmetric about their minor axes.
-Despite their symmetric shapes at $z=0$, the old and intermediate age stellar populations were often arranged in the shape of elongated pickles or triaxial spheroids at the time they formed, meaning that these populations changed shape significantly over time.
-Our results suggest that observed elongated galaxies seen in the early Universe are not stable structures, but rather reflect transitory phases of galaxy evolution.
+They often oscillate between spheroidal and elongated shapes in the early Universe over billion-year timescales, with $\sim 25-45\%$ of the population having elongated luminosity-weighted shapes at any given time at $z = 0.5-8.5$.
+In contrast, all stellar populations in our $z=0$ Milky Way analogs are symmetric about their minor axes at $z=0$, even though the old and intermediate-age stellar populations were often arranged in the shape of elongated pickles or triaxial spheroids at the time they formed meaning these populations changed shape significantly over time.
+During their transient elongated phases, our galaxies have anisotropic velocity dispersion ellipsoids directed along their spatial major axis; however, their shapes {\em do not} correlate with their dark matter fraction nor with the shapes and orientations of their underlying dark matter halos.
+We find that when treated as a population, the fraction of our galaxy progenitors that are elongated at $z>0.5$ is roughly consistent with what is observed for systems of the same mass and redshift.
+Our results suggest that observed elongated galaxies seen in the early Universe with JWST and HST are not stable structures, but rather transitory phases that are nevertheless statistically common.
+Some of these observed objects may evolve into Milky Way-like galaxies at $z=0$.